CUHKLeggedRobotLab/starter-hugo-academic/content/post/mountain_day_photos/index.md

 ---
-title: CUHK Robotics Open Day
+title: CUHK LRL Group Hiking Day
-subtitle: Welcome Dr. Zhongyu Li From UCB to our lab communicate and learn
+subtitle: Welcome a future PhD enter in the camera  accidentally.

 # Summary for listings and search engines
-summary: We showcase our sirius robot with a robot arm at this day.
+summary: We go to hiking in Shenzhen Wutong Mountain.

 # Link this post with a project
 projects: []

 # Date published
-date: '2023-07-26T00:00:00Z'
+date: '2024-03-25T00:00:00Z'

 # Date updated
-lastmod: '2023-07-27T00:00:00Z'
+lastmod: '2024-03-25T00:00:00Z'

 # Is this an unpublished draft?
 draft: false